 have a common root in $\PP^1_{[x:y]}$.
 This is a Zariski closed condition in the projective space defined by the coefficients $a_{i,j}$, and is the closure of the condition that the polynomials $f_i(x)$ have a common root in $\AA^1_x$.
 Thus the ideal $I_{d,n}$ is the fundamental object providing the answer to our basic question; we will call it the {\em resultant ideal} of the polynomial system~\eqref{eq:system}, following the terminology in \cite{jouanolou}.

-In this paper, we give a complete description of the ideal $I_{d,n}$.
-Aspects of this very natural and classical question have been investigated since the 19th century.
+In this paper, we give a description of a complete set of generators of the ideal~$I_{d,n}$.
+Aspects of this very natural and classical problem have been investigated since the 19th century.
 The best known is the case $n=2$ of two equations.
 As observed by Sylvester, the ideal $I_{d,2}$ is principal, generated by the resultant polynomial ${\rm Res}(f_1,f_2)\in \fk[a_{i,j}]$, the determinant of a matrix known nowadays as the Sylvester matrix.
 For the next case $d=2, n=3$, the ideal $I_{2,3}$ is easily computed (at least by computer algebra), and was studied earlier in~\cite{tropical}*{Ex.\;5.6, Ex.\;6.6}.
-For small, fixed $n>2$ and $d$, one can still compute explicitly $I_{d,n}$ via elimination.
+For small, fixed $n>2$ and $d$, one can still give an explicit set of generators for~$I_{d,n}$ via elimination.
 However, this quickly becomes impossible, and the answer intractable.

-The ideals $I_{d,n}$, as well as the variety $V(I_{d,n})$, the locus of forms that have a common root, have also been studied from a theoretical point of view.
+The ideal~$I_{d,n}$, as well as the variety~$V(I_{d,n})$, the locus of forms that have a common root, have also been studied from a theoretical point of view.
 A classical reference is van der Waerden~\cite[\S 130]{vdWaerden}, where some of the properties of $I_{d,n}$ are described.
 However, in all modern editions, the short arguments involving this ideal are nonconstructive, only appearing as corollaries of the Nullstellensatz; older versions made more explicit use of the theory of resultants.